 Without access to VO2max testing, metabolic carts, or even gym equipment, how do you know if your home cardio training is working?
 Several accessible methods provide meaningful signals.

 Resting heart rate is a reliable indirect marker of cardiovascular fitness.
 A lower resting heart rate (measured first thing in the morning, before standing) indicates greater cardiac efficiency.
-Endurance-trained adults often have resting heart rates of 50–60 bpm; sedentary adults average 70–80 bpm.
-Track this weekly — a drop of 3–5 bpm over 8–12 weeks of consistent training is a meaningful signal of adaptation.
+Endurance-trained adults often have resting heart rates of 50β60 bpm; sedentary adults average 70β80 bpm.
+Track this weekly β a drop of 3β5 bpm over 8β12 weeks of consistent training is a meaningful signal of adaptation.

 The talk test is a practical tool for gauging exercise intensity without a heart rate monitor.
 At moderate intensity, you can speak in full sentences with some effort.
 At vigorous intensity, you can manage only a few words at a time.
-HIIT work periods should put you solidly in the “can barely speak” range.
+HIIT work periods should put you solidly in the βcan barely speakβ range.

 Perceived exertion recovery tells you a great deal.
 Note how quickly your heart rate returns to normal after a hard effort.
-As fitness improves, heart rate recovery speeds up — you may feel ready for the next interval 20 seconds earlier than you did six weeks prior.
+As fitness improves, heart rate recovery speeds up β you may feel ready for the next interval 20 seconds earlier than you did six weeks prior.
 This is a concrete, lived experience of cardiovascular adaptation.

 Session capacity is perhaps the simplest metric: can you complete more rounds at the same intensity?
 Can you maintain the same pace with a lower perceived effort?
-Improvement here, tracked across 4–6 week blocks, confirms that your cardio program is working.
+Improvement here, tracked across 4β6 week blocks, confirms that your cardio program is working.

 Integrating Home Cardio With the RazFit Program

-If you’re building toward the WHO’s 75 minutes of vigorous weekly activity, three 25-minute RazFit cardio sessions per week gets you there.
+Begin with a 3-minute session in week one to establish the habit loop without schedule disruption.
+In week two, extend to 7-minute sessions, which already crosses the minimum-dose threshold that Gillen et al. (2016, PMID 27115137) demonstrated as sufficient for cardiometabolic benefit.
+By week four, 10-minute sessions three times per week provide a training stimulus comparable to the protocols used in published research.
 Start with HIIT for Beginners to establish your baseline, then explore HIIT for Weight Loss as intensity increases.
-When you’re ready to fine-tune your approach, HIIT vs. Steady-State Cardio provides a deeper comparison of the two training methods.
+When you are ready to fine-tune your approach, HIIT vs. Steady-State Cardio provides a deeper comparison of the two training methods.

 The cardiovascular adaptations to high-intensity interval training are well-established.
 Even short bouts of vigorous effort, performed consistently three times per week, drive meaningful improvements in VO2max and metabolic health markers in previously sedentary adults.